 Cybersecurity isn’t all about degrees and experience.
 Skill is the most important asset in it.
 Unlike other fields, you don’t need the experience to enter this field.
 Some people come from different job backgrounds but they get the job because their skill set matches this job’s requirement.
-If you can relate your certain skill set with this job then you can get this job in the blink of an eye.
+If you can relate your certain skill set to this job then you can get this job in the blink of an eye.
 There are many positions available, for example, you can be an account executive or junior penetration tester.

 #2.
 Learn About Cybersecurity

 Learn about Cybersecurity, check to see if it’s worth a shot or not.
 It’s always a good idea to learn about a field before entering it.
 Research on its job opportunities and salaries to find out the perks of this job.
 You can also check out online cyber security degrees to get more in-depth knowledge about the field.
 This can be easily done by following cybersecurity pages and checking the best blogs out there.
 Learn about this field to see if this is the best choice for you.

 Types of Jobs

 Before opting for cybersecurity as a career, you should find out the types of jobs available in this field.
 Cybersecurity is a vast field with different types of jobs.
 Some of them are enlisted below:

 - Penetration tester